bgri/LNM_ChatGPT_FlightPlanGenerator/README.md

-# LNM_FlightPlanGenerator_ChatGPT
+# LNM_ChatGPT_FlightPlanGenerator
- Prompt for ChatGPT to create flight plans compatible with Little Nav Map
+A prompt for ChatGPT to create flight plans compatible with Little Nav Map for use with Flight Simulators

 ![image](https://user-images.githubusercontent.com/14062627/230449212-253ab13d-7ea9-4d81-a1ed-ca64fcd8149f.png)